 Pseudogout, which is also known as Calcium Pyrophosphate Dihydrate Deposition Disease (CPPD), is caused by deposits of calcium phosphate crystals (not uric acid) in the joints.
-CPPD is often mistaken as gouty arthritis.
-Since CPPD is a different disease than gout, treatment is not the same as gout.
+CPPD is often mistaken for gouty arthritis.
+Since CPPD is a different disease than gout, treatment is not the same.

 Scleroderma is a disease of the body's connective tissue that causes thickening and hardening of the skin.
 It can also affect the:

 - blood vessels